Greater-London-Authority/process-published-nhs-data/README.md

     .../patients-registered-at-a-gp-practice/<month>-<year>

-The data is published in csv files in a format that conforms to the tidy data convention.
-There are minor inconsistencies in the formatting, naming, and location of extracts published over the years which this code aims to workaround.
+The data is published in csv files in a format that since April 2017 conforms to the tidy data convention.
+There are minor inconsistencies in the formatting, naming, and location of extracts published subsequently which this code aims to workaround.

+Files published prior to April 2017 are formatted differently and the existing process will need to be modified if they are to be accommodated.

 ## Usage